Introduction

 When an individual or a company operates with limited liability, assets ascribed to the linked individuals cannot be taken to meet debt obligations attributed to the firm.
 Direct investments in the firm, such as the purchase of company shares, are considered assets of the company and can be taken in the case of insolvency.

-Other assets regarded to be in the hands of the firm, such as real estate, equipment, and machinery, investments made in the name of the institution, and commodities created but not sold, are also vulnerable to seizure and liquidation.
+Other assets regarded as in the firm’s hands, such as real estate, equipment, and machinery, investments made in the institution’s name, and commodities created but not sold, are also vulnerable to seizure and liquidation.

 Partnerships with Limited Liability